 Sony is one of the largest electronics manufacturers in the world, and they produce products like headphones as well as a wide range of speaker models that can appeal to lots of different users.
 If you love listening to music, you may prefer one of their more premium models like the Sony SRS-XB33 that are compatible with the Sony Music Center app, which gives you access to a graphic EQ and other sound settings.
 However, if you want a speaker you can bring on the go, their smaller, cheaper speakers still offer a pretty good value for their price.
 While some of their speakers are compatible with the voice assistant on your paired smartphone, they don't offer any built-in capabilities.

 The Sony SRS-XB43 is the best Sony speaker that we've tested.
 This well-built speaker has a portable design, and it even has an IP67 rating for water resistance, though we don't test for this.
 It has Sony ClearAudio+, which automatically detects your audio content and adjusts its sound field accordingly to optimize your listening experience.
 Unfortunately, it struggles to reproduce low-bass, and there's some compression present when you play it at max volume.
 That said, there's also a graphic EQ available in its companion app, and you can even use it with the Fiestable app to control the colors of its RGB lights.

-Our recommendations above are what we think are currently the best speaker brands and the best speakers available to buy for most people in various price ranges, from 9 different speaker manufacturers.
+Our recommendations above are what we think are currently the best speaker brands and the best speakers available to buy for most people in various price ranges, from over 20 different speaker manufacturers.